Fraser Coast Region

-The 2021-2022 budget of the Fraser Coast Regional Council is A$387 million.
+The 2024–2025 budget of the Fraser Coast Regional Council is $477 million.

 History

-Butchulla (also known as Batjala, Badtjala, Badjela and Badjala) is the language of the Fraser Coast region, including Fraser Island.
-Butchulla language region includes the landscape within the local government boundaries of the Fraser Coast Regional Council, particularly the towns of Maryborough and Hervey Bay extending south towards Noosa and north to Howard.
+Butchulla (also known as Batjala, Badtjala, Badjela and Badjala) is the language of the Fraser Coast region, including K'gari.
+Butchulla language region includes the landscape within the local government boundaries of the Fraser Coast Regional Council, particularly the towns of Maryborough and Hervey Bay extending south towards Noosa and northwest to Howard.

-Prior to the 2008 amalgamation, the Fraser Coast Region existed as four distinct local government areas: